artsy/halbone/README.md

 ### api.bootstrap

 It's a common practice to [bootstrap](http://backbonejs.org/#FAQ-bootstrap) data you fetched on the server to the client to avoid making extra requests.
-By passing the bootstrapped data into the `bootstrap` option, halbone will  immediately return the hydrated model without making extra requests if it finds `_links.self.href`, otherwise be sure to pass in the "root" link of the resource and it'll continue to fetch the model like normal. e.g.
+By passing the bootstrapped data into the `bootstrap` option, halbone will  immediately return the hydrated model without making extra requests if it finds `_links.self.href`, otherwise be sure to pass in the "root" link of the resource, e.g. 'posts', and it'll create a new model with the url injected (so `model.save` can POST to right place. e.g.

 ````
 POST_DATA = {}; // A new resource so empty data